 - highways maintenance teams.

-The design standards are an output from one of the aims of the Active Healthy Travel Strategy (pdf format, 763Kb).
+The design standards are output from one of the aims of the Active Healthy Travel Strategy (pdf format, 763Kb).
 They also align with several LTP4 policies, including:

 - Policy 19: Oxfordshire County Council will encourage the use of modes of travel associated with healthy and active lifestyles.

-- Policy 34: Oxfordshire County Council will require the layout and design of new developments to proactively encourage walking and cycling, especially for local trips, and allow developments to be served by frequent, reliable and efficient public transport.
+- Policy 34: Oxfordshire County Council will require the layout and design of new developments to proactively encourage walking and cycling, especially for local trips.
+And allow developments to be served by frequent, reliable and efficient public transport.

 Active and Healthy Travel Steering Group

-This group oversees the promotion, development and implementation of proposals to support sustainable, active and healthy travel, focusing on cycling and walking.
+This group oversees the promotion, development and implementation of proposals to support sustainable, active and healthy travel.
+Its focus is on cycling and walking.

 Local Walking and Cycling Infrastructure Plans (LCWIPs)

-Local Cycling and Walking Infrastructure Plans (LCWIPs), as set out in the Strategy, are a new, strategic approach to identifying cycling and walking improvements required at the local level.
-They enable a long-term approach to developing local cycling and walking networks and form a vital part of the Government’s strategy to increase the number of trips made on foot or by cycle.
+LCWIPs are a strategic approach to identifying cycling and walking improvements at the local level.
+They enable a long-term approach to developing local cycling and walking networks over the next ten years.
+And form a vital part of the Government’s strategy to increase the number of trips made on foot or by cycle.

 - contain a prioritised programme of infrastructure improvements for future investment.

-LCWIPs will assist local authorities (LAs) to:
+LCWIPs will assist local authorities to:

-- identify cycling and walking infrastructure improvements for future investment in the short, medium and long term.
+- identify cycling and walking infrastructure improvements for future investment in the short, medium and long term

-"provide for high quality walking and cycling networks and supporting facilities such as cycle parking (drawing on Local Cycling and Walking Infrastructure Plans)."
+"provide for high-quality walking and cycling networks and supporting facilities such as cycle parking (drawing on local cycling and walking infrastructure plans)."